From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: Appendix A: Formal Proofs of Theoretical Bounds

+We first prove that despite the linearly growing precision of rational arithmetic in the "Light" phase, the "Ring" mechanism ensures the system's memory complexity remains constant relative to depth.

-\textbf{Theorem 1 (The Halo Boundedness Theorem).} \textit{Let $B_{ring}$ be the fixed bit-width of the Ring's codebook, and $\alpha$ be the maximum bit-growth rate per layer (for standard matrix multiplication, $\alpha \approx 2$).
+\textbf{Theorem 1 (Memory Boundedness).} \textit{Let $B_{ring}$ be the fixed bit-width of the Ring's codebook, and $\alpha$ be the maximum bit-growth rate per layer.
 Let $K$ be the Ring Reset Interval.
-For any infinite inference depth $L \to \infty$, the maximum bit-width $B_{max}$ required by the EIU is strictly bounded by:}
+For any infinite inference depth $L \rightarrow \infty$, the maximum bit-width $B_{max}$ required by the EIU is strictly bounded by:}

-\begin{proof} Let $b_t$ denote the bit-width of the rational state representation $H_t$ at time step $t$.
-We model the inference process as a hybrid dynamical system with two modes of operation: \textit{Accumulation} (The Light) and \textit{Collapse} (The Ring).
+\begin{proof} Let $b_{t}$ denote the bit-width of the rational state representation $H_{t}$ at time step $t$.
+We model the inference process as a hybrid dynamical system with two modes:

-\textbf{1.
-Accumulation Phase (The Light):} For any step $t$ where $t \not\equiv 0 \pmod K$, the system operates in exact rational arithmetic.
-Given two rational numbers $q_1 = n_1/d_1$ and $q_2 = n_2/d_2$ with bit-widths $b_1$ and $b_2$, their product yields a new denominator $d' = d_1 d_2$.
-The bit-width of the product grows additively:
+\begin{enumerate} \item \textbf{Accumulation Phase (The Light):} For any step $t \not\equiv 0 \pmod K$, the system operates in exact rational arithmetic.
+The bit-width grows additively based on the operation overhead $\alpha$:

-In a linear layer, this growth is bounded by the factor $\alpha$.
-Thus, the recurrence relation for bit-growth during the accumulation phase is:

-\textbf{2.
-Collapse Phase (The Ring):} At every $K$-th step ($t = mK$), the Ring Mechanism projects the continuous state $H_t$ onto the nearest valid rational in the fixed codebook $\mathbb{Q}_{grid}$.
-By definition, any element $q \in \mathbb{Q}_{grid}$ has a maximum bit-width of $B_{ring}$.
-Thus:
+\item \textbf{Collapse Phase (The Ring):} At every $K$-th step ($t = mK$), the Ring Mechanism projects the state onto the fixed codebook $\mathbb{Q}_{grid}$.
+By definition: